 The cookies turned out great even though I had to use cake flour because I was out of all purpose flour.
 I baked the cookies for about 6-8 minutes in the toaster oven and they turned out nice and soft.
-Beat together butter and sugars in a large bowl with an electric mixer.

 Add in Nutella and beat to combine.

 Beat in eggs, one at a time, until thoroughly combined.